-- A stable crust.
+- A stable meat pie crust.
 I have no problems with flaky crusts especially since I am used to making flaky puff pastry, but I need the crust to be more stable.
 Regular puff pastry would be too delicate for this recipe most of the time.

-- In a bowl, combine the flour, baking powder, sugar and salt, and gently cut in the cold butter chunks with a pastry blender, fork, knife or your good-ole fingers.
+In a bowl, combine the flour, baking powder, sugar and salt, and gently cut in the cold butter chunks with a pastry blender, fork, knife or your good-ole fingers.
+A key part of accomplishing this process is the mix of all purpose flour and bread flour!The bread flour adds more structure to the dough and the all purpose flour keeps it light.
 The texture should not resemble that of bread crumbs!
-It should have pieces if butter range in sizes, between a pea and a grape.
+It should have pieces of butter range in sizes, between a pea and a grape.

-- Add the cold water a tablespoon at a time, while mixing with a wooden spoon to bring the dough together.
+Add the cold water a tablespoon at a time, while mixing with a wooden spoon to bring the dough together.
 Add water until the dough comes together, be sure not to add too much water at once.
 You must use ice-cold water!

-- Bring the dough together on a floured surface and rest in the refrigerator for about 30 minutes.
+Bring the dough together on a floured surface and rest in the refrigerator for about 30 minutes.
 Make sure the dough is wrapped or covered whilst in the refrigerator.

-- After the dough has rested for thirty minutes, cut the dough into 12 even pieces without disturbing the layers as much as possible.
-Roll out each piece into rough circles and stuff with the
+After the dough has rested for thirty minutes, cut the dough into 12 even pieces without disturbing the layers as much as possible.
+Roll out each piece into rough circles and stuff with the filling.